davekeck/DisableExtremeScrollAcceleration/README.md

 __===== INSTALLATION =====__

-To install the app, put it a safe place (e.g. /Applications), and set it to be launched when you log in (using the 'Users & Groups' preference pane in System Preferences.)
+To install the app, put it in a safe place (e.g. /Applications), and set it to be launched when you log in (using the 'Users & Groups' preference pane in System Preferences.)
 Note that this app has no user interface -- the app does its work in the background and immediately quits.